Severe Thunderstorm Warning issued for Oswego by NWS - News Break

 Severe Thunderstorm Warning issued for Oswego by NWS

-Effective: 2021-05-26 12:48:00 EDT Expires: 2021-05-26 13:00:00 EDT Urgency: Immediate Severity: Severe Certainty: Observed Instruction: For your protection move to an interior room on the lowest floor of a building.
-Continuous cloud to ground lightning is occurring with these storms.
+Effective: 2021-05-26 12:36:00 EDT Expires: 2021-05-26 13:15:00 EDT Urgency: Immediate Severity: Severe Certainty: Observed Instruction: For your protection move to an interior room on the lowest floor of a building.
+Large hail and damaging winds and continuous cloud to ground lightning is occurring with these storms.
 Move indoors immediately.
 Lightning is one of nature`s leading killers.
 Remember, if you can hear thunder, you are close enough to be struck by lightning.
-Target Area: Oswego A SEVERE THUNDERSTORM WARNING REMAINS IN EFFECT UNTIL 100 PM EDT FOR SOUTHWESTERN OSWEGO COUNTY At 1247 PM EDT, severe thunderstorms were located along a line extending from Pulaski to 6 miles southeast of Fulton, moving east at 50 mph.
+If on or near Oneida Lake, get away from the water and move indoors or inside a vehicle.
+Remember, lightning can strike out to 15 miles from the parent thunderstorm.
+If you can hear thunder, you are close enough to be struck by lightning.
+Move to safe shelter now!
+Do not be caught on the water in a thunderstorm.
+Target Area: Oswego The National Weather Service in Buffalo has issued a * Severe Thunderstorm Warning for Eastern Oswego County in central New York * Until 115 PM EDT.. * At 1236 PM EDT, severe thunderstorms were located along a line extending from Mexico Point State Park to Lysander, moving east at 50 mph.
 HAZARD...60 mph wind gusts and penny size hail.
 SOURCE...Radar indicated.
-IMPACT...Expect damage to roofs, siding, and trees.
-Locations impacted include Oswego, Fulton, Central Square, Nine Mile Point, Mexico Point State Park, Battle Island State Park, Scriba, Volney, Palermo and New Haven.
+IMPACT...Expect damage to roofs, siding, and trees. * Locations impacted include Pulaski, Central Square, Redfield, Selkirk Shores State Park, Hastings, Richland, Constantia, West Monroe, Mexico, Oneida lake, and Williamstown.
+This includes Interstate 81 between exits 32 and 36.
 HAIL...0.75IN WIND...60MPHalerts.weather.gov